What is gingival enlargement?

 - Courses of antibiotics to reduce oral bacterial load (e.g. erythromycin or azithromycin)

-Drugs known to cause gingival enlargement should be discontinued.
-Gingivectomy (surgical removal of overgrown gum tissue) may be necessary for severe cases and may be repeated if necessary.
+Drugs that are known to cause gingival enlargement should be discontinued.
+Gingivectomy (surgical removal of the overgrown gum tissue) may be necessary for severe cases and may be repeated if necessary.